Home

 • 1 teaspoon onion powder

-Sprinkle on pork and refrigerate 2 to 8 hours in a resealable food bag or sealed container.
+Sprinkle heavily on meat and very lightly message into meat and refrigerate 2 to 8 hours in a resealable food bag or sealed container.

 Dry Rub Tips